-- c.
+- a.
+Courses may not be added after the sixth class day of the semester without the written permission of the professor. - b.
+A student may drop an elective course no later than the end of the sixth day of classes. - c.
 A student who is added to a class from the waitlist on the sixth day of classes shall be permitted to drop any other course until the end of the seventh day of classes. - d.
 A student may not withdraw from a required course without the written permission of the Vice Dean of Students. - e.
 A JD student may not voluntarily withdraw from a course without the written permission of the Vice Dean of Students if doing so reduces the student's course load to less than 10 credit hours.2 - f.
-An EMEP, MAPP, MCEP, MELP, MERL, MFALP, MARJ, or LLM student may not voluntarily withdraw from a course if doing so reduces the student's course load to less than the minimum required to remain in the program. - g.
+An EMEP, MAPP, MCEP, MELP, MERL, MFALP, MARJ, MLS, MPP or LLM student may not voluntarily withdraw from a course if doing so reduces the student's course load to less than the minimum required to remain in the program. - g.
 A student may not withdraw from any course or seminar in the student's final semester. - h.
 A student may not withdraw from an externship or clinical offering. - i.
 Acceptance of an invitation to be a member of the Vermont Law Review or the Vermont Journal of Environmental Law is a commitment to serve until graduation.
 A student may not withdraw from the Vermont Law Review or the Vermont Journal of Environmental Law during any semester.
 A student who chooses not to enroll in any semester will receive a "Wd" on his or her transcript for that semester. - j.
-No student may drop or add the South Royalton Legal Clinic, the Environmental Advocacy Clinic, the Environmental Justice Clinic, the Energy Clinic, the Farmed Animal Advocacy Clinic, or the Food and Agriculture Clinic after the first day of classes.
-However, if the program is determined by the Clinic Director to be under enrolled, a student may add the course, with the Director's permission, within the first calendar week of classes. - No student may drop or add the Legislative Clinic after the last day of classes of the fall semester. - A student may withdraw from a limited enrollment course or seminar only with the written permission of the professor no later than the last day of classes for the semester.
-If the course or seminar is scheduled to end before the last week of the semester, a student may withdraw no later than the last day of classes for that course or seminar. - m.
-A student may withdraw from other elective courses no later than the last day of classes for the semester.
-If the course or seminar is scheduled to end before the last week of the semester, a student may withdraw no later than the last day of classes for that course or seminar. - n.
-A student may not withdraw from any course or seminar after the instructor has submitted a grade, including a grade of F.Wd, to the Registrar. - o.
-If a student withdraws after the time limitations in subsections b. and c. (above) the course will appear on the student's transcript with the notation "Wd."
-A student who has received a "Wd" for a particular course may not take that course for credit without first obtaining the written permission of the instructor giving the course for credit. - p.
-For any addition, drop, or voluntary withdrawal to be effective, written notice must be received by the Registrar before the close of office hours on the day indicated above. - q.
-A student who has registered for a course and who has not withdrawn from the course under the above regulations is expected to complete all requirements of the course.
-Failure to complete all course requirements will result in a grade of F or F-Wd.
+No student may drop or add the South Royalton Legal Clinic, the Environmental Advocacy Clinic, the Environmental Justice Clinic, the Energy Clinic, the Farmed Animal Advocacy Clinic, the Transnational Environmental Law Clinic, or the Food and Agriculture Clinic after the first day of classes.
+However, if the program is determined by the Clinic Director to be under enrolled, a student may add the course, with the Director's permission, within the first calendar week of classes.